nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ##Customizing the iBeacon identifiers

-With the Radius Networks iBeacon Development Kit, you can easily customize the identifiers being broadcast by the iBeacon.
+With the Radius Networks Beacon Development Kit, you can easily customize the identifiers being broadcast by the iBeacon.
 The easiest way to do this is with a card reader and a computer (if your computer doesn’t have an SD card reader skip to the next section to connect to the Raspberry Pi and edit these values in the console).
 Unplug the iBeacon, then remove the SD card and put it into your computer's SD card reader.
 After attaching it to your computer,